2023 Most Popular General Social Sciences Master's Degree Schools in the Middle Atlantic Region

 About 47% of the students majoring in social sciences at the school are women while 53% are male.

-Out of the 16 schools in the Middle Atlantic Region that were part of this year’s ranking, Columbia University in the City of New York landed the # 3 spot on the list.
-Located in the large city of New York, Columbia is a private not-for-profit college with a very large student population.
+You’ll be in good company if you decide to attend Columbia University in the City of New York.
+It ranked #3 on our 2023 Most Popular General Social Sciences Master’s Degree Schools in the Middle Atlantic Region list.
+Located in the city of New York, Columbia is a private not-for-profit college with a fairly large student population.

 Of the 18 students majoring in social sciences at Columbia, 39% are male and 61% are female.